Creamy lemon pasta recipe from Campania.

 Over time, the local farmers crossed different varieties of lemons until they succeeded in producing what are considered 2 of the best types of lemons.
 The Amalfi lemon, known locally as ‘Sfusato d’Amalfi , is 25% juice and has more vitamin C content than most other lemons.

 The Sorrento lemon or ‘Femminello Sorrentino’ is slightly more acidic than the Amalfi lemon but also high in vitamin C and delicious eaten raw.
 Sorrento lemons are usually the ones used to make limoncello, another wonderful Italian lemon based product!

 It is of no surprise that lemons are a traditional ingredient in the local cuisine in this part of Italy.
 They are used in both sweet and savoury dishes, the most famous of the latter is probably pasta al limone!
 In Amalfi, they even put lemon in their coffee!

 There are different versions of this recipe; with cream and without cream or with goat cheese or ricotta instead.
 I have already posted a recipe for spaghetti al limone with ricotta, which is a wonderful no cook recipe (You only have to cook the pasta!).
 When it comes to herbs, some cooks add thyme to pasta al limone, others parsley and some people use basil.
 Also garlic is included in some recipes and not in others!

-This version of pasta al limone is with just heavy cream, Parmesan, parsley, lemons and butter.
-So, just a few ingredients and although the sauce does need to be cooked it takes only 5-10 minutes.
+This version of pasta al limone is with just heavy cream, Parmigiano, parsley, lemons and butter.
+So, just a few ingredients and although the sauce does need to be cooked, it takes only 5-10 minutes.
 Consequently, the whole dish can be ready in the time it takes to boil a pot of water and cook the pasta.